-Five years ago today, my life changed dramatically and unexpectedly.
-It wasn’t so much that I was blind-sided—after all, my intuition had known the truth for quite some time—it was simply that a sequence of events had escalated to the point that I could no longer deny the truth.
-And that’s the moment my grieving process began.
+In 2014, my life changed dramatically and unexpectedly.
+It wasn’t so much that I was blind-sided--my intuition had known something was wrong for quite some time.
+It was simply that a sequence of events had escalated to the point that I could no longer ignore or deny the truth.
+And that's when my grieving process began.

-It was through those early stages of my grieving that I discovered self-care, and later went on to create a framework that I used to rebuild my life, and still use today to help others do the same.
-I chose self-care over self-numbing because I'd seen the destruction that numbing behaviors caused in the lives of people I care about.
-And while that knowledge gave me a deepened sense of compassion for those who struggle with alcohol and substance addictions, both forms of numbing, I simply couldn’t handle the additional suffering that those options were sure to bring.
+It was through those early stages of my grieving process that I discovered self-care, and later went on to create a framework that I used to rebuild my life, and still use today to help others do the same.
+I chose self-care over self-numbing because I'd seen the latter strategy destroy the lives of people I care about.
+And while that knowledge did give me a deepened sense of compassion for those who struggle with alcohol and substance addictions--both forms of numbing--I simply couldn't handle any more suffering.

 If you or someone you love is facing a mental and/or substance use disorder, call the National Helpline 1-800-662-HELP (4357) or visit their website.

 In addition to self-care and working with a therapist, I found hope through reading.
-I devoured books that promised healing, and I scoured their pages desperately searching for answers about what I should do to feel whole again.
+I devoured books that promised healing, and I scoured their pages desperately searching for answers about how I could feel whole again.

 But the truth is, some days I’m still angry.
-I used to believe the grief process was linear, that once I moved through each of the so-called phases or steps, I could put a check mark next to them and move on with my life.
-I didn’t quite understand that I’d need to re-experience those emotions—sadness, anger, resentment, guilt, fear—as many times as necessary to grasp the lessons hidden within them.
+I used to believe the grief process was linear, that once I moved through each of the so-called phases, I could put a check mark next that box and move on with my life.
+I didn’t quite understand that I’d need to re-experience those same emotions—sadness, anger, resentment, guilt, fear—as many times as necessary to grasp the lessons hidden within them.

-I now understand that grief doesn’t operate under a finite timeline.
+Grief doesn't operate under a finite timeline.
 It takes as long as it takes.
-And it’s a private, individual experience that doesn’t require explanation or justification.
-Just because others may not understand your process or timeline, doesn’t mean you’re doing it wrong.
+And it's a private, individual experience that doesn't require explanation or justification.
+Just because others may not understand your process, doesn't mean you're doing it wrong.

 But perhaps my most valuable lesson has been that while grief is often associated with loss, it’s much more than that.
 It’s an opportunity to press the reset button on life.
-It’s a process of rediscovering what you want out of life, how you want to experience this one precious life you've been given.
+It’s the process of rediscovering how you want to experience this one precious life you've been given.
 And, if nothing more, it's a nudge to start living more fully.